Explore our latest thought leadership, ideas, and insights on the issues that are shaping the future of business and society.

 Efma Secretary General Vincent Bastid, added, “The continued reliance of consumers on digital technologies that support mobile apps, social networking, on-demand services and the like makes it clear that the mass market has entered a new phase.
 The insurance industry serves the masses and must adapt to the new terms of engagement.
 Collaborating with InsurTechs, is an optimal way of incubating and accelerating digital innovation.”

-Emerging technologies such as Artificial Intelligence (AI) and blockchain are acting as catalysts for this InsurTech revolution and driving a myriad of innovations in digitisation, data and analytics, and insurance-as-a-utility.
-Thus, the World Insurance Report 2017 advises insurers to prioritise their innovation investments based on a synergistic technology strategy to effectively navigate the innovation conundrum.
+Emerging technologies such as Artificial Intelligence (AI) and blockchain are acting as catalysts for this InsurTech revolution and driving a myriad of innovations in digitization, data and analytics, and insurance-as-a-utility.
+Thus, the World Insurance Report 2017 advises insurers to prioritize their innovation investments based on a synergistic technology strategy to effectively navigate the innovation conundrum.
 Proficiencies useful for one type of innovation are often applicable elsewhere, so a full analysis of the costs and cross-over benefits of each investment is essential.
 InsurTech influences will increase with time, making it imperative for insurers to formulate a comprehensive, multi-faceted response.

 World Insurance Report 2017 Methodology